dora-metrics/pelorus/docs/Install.md

 # Installation

-The following will walk through the deployment of the MDT tooling.
+The following will walk through the deployment of Pelorus.

 ### Prerequisites